Darnel-K/NSSTFAI/README.md

 [Demo](http://rs01.kajida.uk/GitHub/Experimental-Code) showing a clone of one of my other repositories, setup globally.

-This theme needs a name, leave your suggestions [here](https://github.com/Darnel-K/Apache-Index-Theme/issues/1).
+This theme now has a name however if you have any other ideas please, leave your suggestions [here](https://github.com/Darnel-K/Apache-Index-Theme/issues/1).

 ## Installation Instructions: